 - 4 ounces hatch chiles, roasted, stemmed, seeded, and diced

-- chorizo, optional topping
+- cooked chorizo, optional topping

 - cilantro, for garnish